 These pressures are relevant to traps, anchored nets/lines, demersal trawls, demersal seines and dredges for the sandbank feature.
-For the S. spinulosa reef feature only the abrasion/disturbance of seabed surface substrate pressure is considered a LSE to be assessed and therefore only traps and anchored nets/line gears apply this pressure.
+For the S. spinulosa reef feature only the abrasion/disturbance of seabed surface substrate pressure from traps and anchored nets/line gears is assessed here.